 If you've configured any alerting policies, a chart displaying metrics involved in those policies provides a visual marker for unresolved incidents as a set of red dots directly above the chart.
 These are keyed to the time of their occurrence.

-In this case, the Other options menu also provides a View logs option.
+When an alerting policy is configured to monitor a metric displayed in a chart, the Other options menu includes a View logs option.
 Click this option to bring up the Cloud Logging Viewer.
 See Viewing logs for information on using the interface.